 That evening we enjoyed the sunset from Mushroom Bay.

 After we left Nusa Lembongan we made our way to Ubud.
 Both the boat crossing and the transfer were arranged for us by Scoot.
-I won’t mention too much about Ubud at the moment as it is worthy of its own blog, but we spent 5 nights here which gave us plenty of time to wander the city, visit nearby areas, and also join a one-day bike tour of the countryside.
+I won’t mention too much about Ubud, as you can find out more about it with this blog, but we spent 5 nights here which gave us plenty of time to wander the city, visit nearby areas, and also join a one-day bike tour of the countryside.

 Ubud is definitely a more touristy village with numerous cafes and restaurants, as well as yoga studios and higher end jewellery and art shops, however, surrounded by rice fields and temples it has an irresistible charm.
 I loved my time here!